 The above type of configuration constitutes a majority of the tool configuration used today.

-- The smaller “BB” dies (small “B” die) that has a diameter of 0.945 inch.
+- The smaller “BB” dies (small “B” die) that has a diameter of 0.945 inches.
 (24 mm).
 This die type is suitable for tablets up to 9 mm diameter or 11 mm maximum.

 Individual manufactures of tablet press have sought to achieve higher output by;